-Stitch Fix, Inc. (SFIX) CEO Katrina Lake on Q1 2021 Results - Earnings Call Transcript

 YoussefSquali

 Hello, hi, sorry about that, I had you on mute for a sec.
 Congrats again from me as well.
 And Mike, best of luck.
 Two quick questions; first, can you maybe speak to the promotional pricing environment activities going on there?
-How are you guys able to hold the line, which is pretty impressive.
-I saw the 4% decline in ARPU but it seems like again, that may not have anything to do with promotional environment, but it will be great if you guys could comment on it.
-And then on the one particular category, which I highlighted last quarter, and that's the plus category can just kind of speak to the opportunities there.
-We've seen some pretty big announcements around store closings for some large players like [clean.blindes] and other offline players.
-So how big is it for you guys today and how big of a needle mover for you or the next several quarters?
+How are you guys able to hold the line, which is pretty impressive?
+I saw the 4% decline in ARPU, but it seems like again that may not have anything to do with promotional environment, but it will be great if you guys could comment on it.
+And then on the one particular category, which I highlighted last quarter, and that's the plus category, can just kind of speak to the opportunities there?
+We've seen some pretty big announcements around store closings for some large players like Lane Bryant and other offline players.
+So how big is it for you guys today, and how big is it of a needle mover for you over the next several quarters?
 Thank you.

 KatrinaLake

-Yes, thanks for the questions; on the first thing on promotional environment, I mean, look, we can certainly see it.
-I think we talked about it at one point over the summer obviously, right now is the time when we see a lot of promotional activity.
-But the reality is because Stitch Fix is a place where people really are buying and investing in clothes that they want for the long haul.
-I think that what the thing that we went on is Fit on relevance.
-Those are things that I think a lot of other retailers are not as good at delivering, and frankly, probably aren't as relevant for some of the categories that do really well in Stitch Fix.
-And I think if you're thinking about a pair of jeans, or even a pair of sweat pants that are going to do a sweat pants that you wear every single day, you're not necessarily looking for the sweat pants, that's 80% off, you're looking for the one that fits you really well, that feels really good on your body.
+Yes, thanks for the questions; on the first thing around promotional environment, I mean, look, we can certainly see it.
+I think we talked about it at one point over the summer.
+Obviously, right now is the time when we see a lot of promotional activity.
+But the reality is because Stitch Fix is a place where people really are buying and investing in clothes that they want for the long haul, I think that what the thing that we went on is fit and relevance.
+Those are things that I think a lot of other retailers are not as good at delivering, and frankly probably aren't as relevant for some of the categories that do really well in Stitch Fix.
+And I think if you're thinking about a pair of jeans, or even a pair of sweatpants that are going to be the sweatpants that you wear every single day, you're not necessarily looking for the sweatpants at 80% off, you're looking for the one that fits you really well, that feels really good on your body.

-And so I think that those that kind of the capability of being able to personalize has actually never been more relevant and the kind of crowded environment that we have today.
-And so I think that and the other thing that I would mention is just we did mention in the call that we have you of course, during this kind of time of economic challenge, we certainly are seeing success in some of those lower price categories.
-And so those lower price products, and so I think especially in our men's and women's businesses, we have reacted to the macro environment in that way and seen a lot of success there.
+And so, I think that those -- that kind of the capability of being able to personalize has actually never been more relevant in the kind of crowded environment that we have today.
+And so, I think that and the other thing that I would mention is just we did mention in the call that we have you of course, during this kind of time of economic challenge, we certainly are seeing success in some of those lower priced categories.
+And so, those lower priced products, and so I think especially in our men's and women's businesses, we have reacted to the macro environment in that way and seen a lot of success there.
 And on the question around plus size, it's absolutely a significant opportunity.
 And I think the store closures that we're seeing in plus size.
-I mean, frankly, I think that we're seeing store closures really across the board and apparel retail and I think plus size is certainly a place where there's been a ton of acute opportunity for a while.
+I mean, frankly, I think that we're seeing store closures really across the board and apparel retail, and I think plus size is certainly a place where there's been a ton of acute opportunity for a while.

-And that's a business that we've seen be enormously successful, and leading into COVID, certainly into COVID.
-Right now and we've continued to invest in making sure that we have the best products, and we have the right -- we have the best fit.
-And if the category that I think is definitely one that will drive a lot of growth for us in the future, and I think we will be there to be able to capitalize on the trends to come.
+And that's a business that we've seen be enormously successful and leading into COVID and certainly into COVID right now, and we've continued to invest in making sure that we have the best products, and we have the right -- we have the best fit, and if the category that I think is definitely one that will drive a lot of growth for us in the future, and I think we will be there to be able to capitalize on the trends to come.

 Operator